Competing magnetic order in EuPd$_3$Si$_2$: Summary

 \section{Summary}

 Single crystals of the compound EuPd$_3$Si$_2$ were grown from a Pd-rich melt.
 The EDX analysis shows that the stoichiometry of the crystals matches that of the ideal 1:3:2 composition within the expected systematic and statistical errors of the method.\\ The result of the structural characterization showed that the EuPd$_3$Si$_2$ phase with significantly different lattice parameters compared to those reported in Ref.~\cite{sharma2023crystal} was obtained.
 In particular, the $a$ lattice parameter of the crystals is $\approx$ 0.8\% larger and the $b$ lattice parameter $\approx$ 0.6 \% smaller than that reported in \cite{sharma2023crystal} but the particular reason for this difference is unclear.
 It could be caused by a difference in the Pd-Si ratio (different site occupancy deviations) in both types of samples or by a possible unintended doping with Ta in the samples investigated in \cite{sharma2023crystal}.
-The larger (smaller) lattice parameter $a$ ($c$) results in increased (reduced) Eu–Eu distances along (perpendicular to) the Eu chains, which may influence the RKKY interaction(s) between the ions. \\ Magnetization measurements showed that antiferromagnetic ordering occurs at $T_{\rm N1}$=61\,K, followed by a spin reorientation transition at $T_{\rm N2}$=40\,K. These results differ from previously published ferromagnetic ordering in EuPd$_3$Si$_2$ at a higher temperature \cite{sharma2023crystal}. \\ With the field applied, the EuPd$_3$Si$_2$ compound shows anisotropy along the three main directions, which is summarized in phase diagrams in Fig.~\ref{fig:Pd_EuPd3Si2}.
+The larger (smaller) lattice parameter $a$ ($c$) results in increased (reduced) Eu–Eu distances along (perpendicular to) the Eu chains, which may influence the RKKY interaction(s) between the ions. \\ Although we did not perform an explicit determination of the magnetic structure using neutron diffraction, we found key indications for AFM order in EuPd$_3$Si$_2$.
+The heat capacity and the resistivity show a slight shift of the magnetic transition to lower temperatures with increasing field.
+The strongest arguments for antiferromagnetism in this material is provided by the anisotropic susceptibility as the temperature-independent $\chi_{\perp}$ below $T_{\rm N1}$ is a hallmark of collinear antiferromagnetic order within mean-field theory.
+Such a behaviour would not be observed in case of FM order.
+The temperature-dependent susceptibility gives evidence that antiferromagnetic ordering occurs at $T_{\rm N1}$=61\,K, followed by a spin reorientation transition at $T_{\rm N2}$=40\,K. These results differ from previously published ferromagnetic ordering in EuPd$_3$Si$_2$ at a higher temperature \cite{sharma2023crystal}. \\ Further evidence for an absence of FM order comes from the detailed study of the field dependence of the magnetization where no indications for a hysteresis were observed.
+With the field applied, the compound EuPd$_3$Si$_2$ shows anisotropy along the three main symmetry directions, which is summarized in phase diagrams in Fig.~\ref{fig:Pd_EuPd3Si2}.
 For small fields and low temperatures, the moments seem to cant away from the $[100]$ direction towards the $[010]$ and $[001]$, which is labeled as the AFM2 state in the phase diagram.
 With increasing temperature, the moments re-align along the Eu chains (AFM1).
 As the field and the temperature increase, the compound gradually enters the field-polarized state, first along the [100] direction, followed by [010], and finally along [001].\\ Besides EuPd$_2$Si$_2$ \cite{Kliemt2022a} and EuCd$_2$As$_2$ \cite{Jo2020}, EuPd$_3$Si$_2$ represents another Eu-based material where the properties of the magnetic ground state are sensitively dependent on the crystal growth conditions.
 Since the type of magnetic order is highly dependent on small changes in the lattice parameters, the material offers the possibility of switching the magnetic ground state through application of strain in future experiments.